 - Variable expenses are ones that change from month to month or seasonally.
 This includes everything like groceries, clothing, going out to coffee or drinks, and recreational activities.
 Your heating, electricity, and water/sewer might also be variable depending on your payment plan.

 - Make a goal that for one month you will keep track of every penny you spend for one month.
 You’ll learn a lot.
 This will help give you an idea of what your average spending looks like so that you can have a starting place for your budget.
-If you use a debit or credit card for most purchases, you can find track your expenses by looking at your transaction history or by using MX in WECU online banking.
+If you use a debit or credit card for most purchases, you can find track your expenses by looking at your transaction history in WECU Online Banking.

 Step 4.
 Create a budget plan.